Hard Palate Cancer

 Radiation therapy is the treatment of tumors by giving radiation with special devices.
 Today’s radiation devices can be directed to the tumor with the least damage to the healthy tissues around the tumor.
 Radiation therapy shrinks or eliminates tumors by destroying cancer cells.

-Radiation therapy is a post-surgical treatment of choice if the malignant hard palate tumor could not completely be removed or it was determined to be aggressive or had spread to lymph nodes, nerves, vessels, etc.
+Radiation therapy is a post-surgical treatment of choice if the malignant hard palate tumor cannot completely be removed or it was determined to be aggressive or has spread to lymph nodes, nerves, vessels, etc.

 Chemotherapy